Suspension Domes

 Aren't tall towers necessarily thick, heavy and expensive?

-No. You can make a tall tower out of many short struts.
+No. You can make a tall tower out of many short struts stabilized by cables.

-This principle is illutstrated by Snelson's needle tower (see image on the right).
+This principle is illustrated by Snelson's needle tower (see image on the right).

 This principle is widely used by TV and radio mast designers (see image on the left).